 Dr. Sheen works with patients who complain of snoring to determine if they do have a sleep disorder or obstructive sleep apnea (OSA) which can be effectively treated to restore health.
 Dr. Sheen will discuss your medical history, lifestyle habits and health concerns and may recommend that a sleep study be performed for diagnosis.

 Understanding the common signs of sleep apnea is important, as many patients suffer for years without being diagnosed:

 - Feeling groggy or sleepy during the day

 - Restless sleep, sudden waking

-It is now likely that experiencing attacks of gout can also be considered a sign that you are suffering from a sleep disorder, especially if you have no other risk factors for gout.
+Doctors now consider experiencing attacks of gout as a sign that you are suffering from a sleep disorder.
+Especially if you have no other risk factors for gout.

 Schedule a Dental Exam & Sleep Apnea Consultation

-Contacts us to schedule an appointment and learn more about snoring and sleep apnea and the treatment options at The Annapolis Center for Dental Health & Wellness.
+Contact us to schedule an appointment for snoring and sleep apnea treatment options at The Annapolis Center for Dental Health & Wellness.
 Our office is conveniently located near the Annapolis Mall and we are currently accepting new patients.